tyleraldridge1/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 In this lab I'm going to walk through how to create an Active Directory home lab environment using Oracle VirtualBox.
-This includes network configurations, Domain Controller configurations, adding and managing domain users with PowerShell scripts, explanations of the Active Directory/domain environment, RAS/NAT services, DHCP, DNS, and more!
+This includes network configurations, Domain Controller configurations, adding and managing domain users with PowerShell scripts, explanations of the Active Directory/domain environment, RAS/NAT services, DHCP, DNS, and more! (mini corporate network)
 <br />